-Demolishing a house to start a new building from the ground up is not always an option – nor should it be.
-Heritage zones and historic preservation laws help preserve the physical history of the world.
+Demolishing a house to start a new building from the ground up is not always an option — nor should it be.
+Heritage zones and historic preservation laws help preserve the physical history of the world, and that’s something we should fight for at every opportunity.
 Not to worry: this is not as stuffy, simple, boring or conventional a philosophy as it may first sound.
 The layers that emerge with combined two-part, cross-generation construction on a single site can be far more sublime than some all-at-once home plans – though whether this is taken too far in any individual case is up for discussion.

 Working with history-rich properties does not necessarily mean fixed and inflexible limits on new and creative design – simple, boring or conventional approaches are not part of the mandate, even for architects like those at JCBA who want to stay within the spirit as well as the letter of historic preservation laws without catering simply to old-fashioned styles.